quinamatics/moments/README.md

 The full version of Moments is projected to be released in late-summer 2019; in the meantime, contact me at brandonznyc@gmail.com for software demos, consulting sessions, and/or testing instructions.

-# Interactive UI from Start to Finish
+# Interactive UI from Start to Save

 Moments's most valuable concept is its easy-of-use.
 There are no selection or input screens -- all of the data input occurs in the centralized map page.
 Built using an ESRI-supported backend, Moments offers the complete set of map tools and features, giving researchers full control over: